davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

 privacy:
   view: public
 ---
-To use any Tor features with Core Lightning you must have Tor installed and running.
+To use any Tor features with Palladium Lightning you must have Tor installed and running.

 Note that we only support Tor v3: you can check your installed Tor version with `tor --version` or `sudo tor --version`